oangsa/Hospital-System/README.md

 ./main.exe
 ```

-3.2.
-If you use Linux or macos
+- If you use Linux or macos

-# Make sure you have golang installed
+- Note: Make sure you have golang installed

 ```bash
 # Give permission to .sh file